 The situation can change rapidly.
 As soon as oil prices climb, we’ll certainly see electric and hybrid car sales ramp up again.

 Gas, hybrid or electric?
-An extended auto warranty covers repair costs on any car.
+Factory warrant or extended auto warranty expired?
+An extended vehicle protection plan covers repair costs on just about any car.
 Get a free quote from CARCHEX now.